KaytheDee/kaythedee.github.io/_pages/personal.md

 ### 🎉 Fun Facts
 * 🗣️ Languages: English, Twi, Spanish 🇪🇸
-* ❤️ Favorite childhood memory: Family movie nights
+* ❤️ Favourite childhood memory: Family movie nights
 * 🐶 Dog lover
-* 👨🏾‍🍼 Doting uncle of 4 — certified baby whisperer
+* 👨🏾‍🍼 Doting uncle of 4
 * 🐊 Petted a crocodile
 * 🍽️ Favorite food: Red Red (fried plantains and beans) — elite combo! 🇬🇭
-* 🎭 Favorite actor: Denzel Washington!
+* 😎 Favorite actor: Denzel Washington!
 I mean, who else?!
-* ✍🏾 In another life, I’d be: A Wildlife Photographer
+* ✍🏾 In another life, I would be: A Wildlife Photographer 📸
 * 🙏🏾 Trying to do more of: Prayer & journaling
 * 📘 Something I want to do in the future: Write a book
 * 📸 Favorite hobbies: Photography, football, table tennis, and most recently... pickleball